tangb/pyre-gevent/README.md

 This is a Python port of [Zyre](zyre.org) 1.0, implementing the same [ZRE protocol](http://rfc.zeromq.org/spec:36).

-This version is using [green version](https://github.com/zeromq/pyzmq/tree/master/zmq/green) of PyZMQ
+This version is using [green version](https://github.com/zeromq/pyzmq/tree/master/zmq/green) of PyZMQ which makes it compatible with gevent.

 # Pyre - an open-source framework for proximity-based peer-to-peer applications